peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IComparable,
         System.IEquatable

 Represents an object in Concise Binary Object Representation (CBOR) and contains methods for reading and writing CBOR data.
-CBOR is defined in RFC 8949.
+CBOR is an Internet Standard and defined in RFC 8949.

 <b>Converting CBOR objects</b>